Deuteronomy Chapter 2 Summary

 Discussion Questions for Deuteronomy, Chapter 2

-4. How would you summarize/describe each people group mentioned in this chapter?
+4. How would you summarize or describe each people group mentioned in this chapter?
 How does understanding where each group comes from impact the way you understand the book as a whole?

-9. This chapter shows various approaches to conflict; sometimes avoiding it, sometimes facing it.
-Has there every been a time in your life where it was best to either avoid or face a conflict?
+9. This chapter shows various approaches to conflict: sometimes avoiding it and sometimes facing it.
+Has there ever been a time in your life when it was best to either avoid or face a conflict?

-10. Deuteronomy 2:36, “From Aroer, which is on the edge of the Valley of the Arnon, and from the city that is in the valley, as far as Gilead, there was not a city too high for us.
+10. Deuteronomy 2:36: “From Aroer, which is on the edge of the Valley of the Arnon, and from the city that is in the valley, as far as Gilead, there was not a city too high for us.
 The LORD our God gave all into our hands.”
-(ESV) What message is being said in the words “there was not a city too high for us”?
-How would you say that same message in your own words?
+(ESV) What message is being conveyed in the words “there was not a city too high for us”?
+How would you express that same message in your own words?

 Key Words/Phrase